We support students getting their science & engineering projects Science Fair Ready!

 Depending on the nature of the project, students will need to experiment and investigate according to the plan they devised in the Plan phase.
 This may involve creating their prototype, testing and revising a design, or conducting multiple trials with different conditions and variables.
 Data collection and recording observations is critical in this step and we encourage students to record all data in their project notebook.
 This simulates the experience of researchers in a lab and reinforces a student’s processing and understanding.

 This phase can provide complications.
 It’s important for students to expect this, so they are prepared to work through it, know how to ask for help, and learn from the unexpected.
+MSEF is happy to provide guidance and support to Massachusetts students through ‘office hours’ and/or connections to STEM professionals as coaches.
+Email [email protected] for more information.

 Explain: